George Jones (painter): Borodino and Waterloo paintings

 Waterloo was particularly attractive to the artist and he exhibited no less than five paintings of the battle at the Royal Academy and six at the British Institution, earning the nickname 'Waterloo' Jones.
 His 1816 piece at the BI was for the competition for the best rendition of the battle, for which he won the second prize of 200 guineas.
 His presence in the latter stages of the campaign clearly helped him and he made numerous sketches of the battlefield and surroundings; some of these were used in a book entitled The Battle of Waterloo...By a Near Observer published in 1817.
 In 1829, Jones painted a large scene of Borodino, while from the same year came his scene entitled Nelson boarding the 'San Josef' at St. Vincent.

 Scinde Campaign paintings

 Jones was friendly with William Napier, brother of General Sir Charles Napier, and following the victories in Scinde in 1842–1843, William asked Jones to paint a scene in support of his brother who was being criticised for supposedly creating the war to further his own ambitions.
 Jones painted several scenes including the Battle of Meanee, the Battle of Hydrabad, the Battle of Trukee and the destruction of the fortress at Emaum Ghur.

 Crimean War paintings

-The subject of the war in the Crimea appealed to Jones who exhibited two preliminary oil sketches at the Royal Academy in 1855 entitled The battle of the Alma and Balaclava 1854 - conflict at the guns.
+The subject of the Crimean War appealed to Jones who exhibited two preliminary oil sketches at the Royal Academy in 1855 entitled The battle of the Alma and Balaclava 1854 - conflict at the guns.
 Four years later, the artist submitted another picture entitled The Battle of Inkermann.